ROBLOXOfficial/miamiverify/README.md

     <img src="http://i.imgur.com/D0gnqf1.png" alt="Step 1" />
 </p>

-# Getting Started with RoVer
+# Getting Started with Miami Verification

 The quickest and easiest way to use RoVer is to [add the hosted version](https://discordapp.com/oauth2/authorize?client_id=298796807323123712&scope=bot&permissions=402656264) to your server.